AASanusi/music-playlist/README.md

 - #### Mentor
   - Thanks to my Mentor for providing me with ideas for project.
   - Thanks to my mentor for the continous feedback during our meetings.
+  - Thanks to my Mentor for providing me with new functionalitites to work with.

 - #### Tutor Support Team